 Veterinarians and Alternative Therapies

 This can be tricky.
 I consult with some vets who remain skeptical of any alternative treatments and would not recommend them to their clients.
-In fact a few flat discourage any form of alternative therapy.
+In fact, a few flat discourage any form of alternative therapy.
 I also work with some vets who embrace alternative methods and would gladly recommend alternative treatments to clients.
 Just be prepared if your vet is less than enthusiastic about calling in an alternative practitioner.

 What Should I Do If My Vet Discourages Alternative Treatment?

-First question is why is your vet discouraging treatment?
+The first question is why is your vet discouraging treatment?
 Is it because the vet does not believe in alternative treatment?
 Or is because he/she feels alternative treatment may cause harm?
 If it is because there is a chance treatment could make the condition worse, then you should wait until your vet determines it is safe.
 If it is because the vet does not believe in alternative treatments then that has to be your decision.
 I would encourage you to speak to a trained practitioner about treatment options before making a final decision.

 Does Acupuncture, Chiropractic and Massage Therapy Really Work?

-In my opinion the answer is yes!
+In my opinion, the answer is yes!
 I have seen all three therapies help tremendously, especially in soft tissue injuries and chronic pain issues.
 But I must stress, alternative therapy is not miracle therapy.
 With injury and lameness issues it usually takes 3-6 sessions minimum for optimal benefit.
-Chronic pain issues are often helped in one session, but will require additional sessions to maintain pain relieve and gain progress.
+Chronic pain issues are often helped in one session but will require additional sessions to maintain pain relieve and gain progress.